Updated December 2, 2021

 The Dos and Don’ts of Vaccine Communication

-There are a few best practices to keep in mind when crafting patient-centered messages regarding the COVID-19 vaccine.
+There are a few best practices to keep in mind when crafting patient-centered messages regarding the COVID-19 vaccine and booster shot.
 Consider these dos and don’ts as part of your healthcare organization’s communication strategy.

 1. Don’t Use Blaming Language

 People are complex, and their reasons for not getting vaccinated are almost always multifaceted.
 Recognize each patient’s humanity and all the factors at play in their approach to health decisions.